salomonalb/interactive-comment-section/README.md

-The Design of the project is based on challenche present in [FrontendMentor](https://www.frontendmentor.io)
+The Design of the project is based on challenge present in [FrontendMentor](https://www.frontendmentor.io)

 The Project is deployed with Netlify and Github.